stevenblair/rapid61850/README.md

 ## Known issues and possible features ##

  - Inputs - find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset
- - default values (including DOI and DAI), and allocate memory for strings
+ - initialise default values (including DOI and DAI), and allocate memory for strings
-    - typical values are set in DataTypeTemplates section (DA and BDA, both sub-types of AbstractDataType, may have Val elements)
+    - typical values are set in DataTypeTemplates section (i.e., DA and BDA, both sub-types of AbstractDataType, may have Val elements)
     - special case values are set in LN definition
  - ensure all dataset elements are in the same order as in the SCD
  - ensure all data types in C code are in an order that can be compiled
  - ensure C string literals are "safe", i.e. `\\` instead of `\`
  - put svData and gseData instances inside LLN0 definition?
- - need way of specifying implemented IED, and generating only this IED.
-But keep existing mode - may be useful for simulating an entire substation
-    - i.e., two modes of use.
-    - could create a virtual Ethernet bus where all generated packets are broadcast to all IEDs/AccessPoints